chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 Mesh
 ~~~~~

 Contrary to previous examples, in this example, we use a mesh generated using Gmsh.
-The Gmsh (with an extension of .msh) file is located inside the example folder. ``check diamond cells`` enables searching for diamond-shaped boundary cells and adding them to particle-wall contact search cells.
+The Gmsh (with an extension of .msh) file is located inside the example folder.
+We refine this mesh once by setting ``initial refinement=1`` to ensure that the cells are sufficiently small to enable an efficient contact detection. ``check diamond cells=true`` enables searching for diamond-shaped boundary cells.
+Diamond cells are cell which only share a line with the boundary and not a complete face.
+Such cells can occur in unstructured grids, but they are detrimental to the stability of DEM simualtions.
+Enabling this option adds these cells to the particle-wall contact search cells and is necessary to ensure stable collisions with the wall in the vicinity of diamond cells.

 .. code-block:: text

     subsection mesh
         set type 		          = gmsh
         set file name	          = ./silo-Golshan.msh
         set check diamond cells	  = true
+        set initial refinement    = 1
     end